 The way you use salt in your practice is completely up to you and only limited to your creativity and preference.
 Here’s just a few witchy ways to make salt magick:

-- In Kitchen Witchcraft: salt flavors food, draws out spiritual impurities, cleanses and protects (note Witches Black salt isn’t edibile)
+- In Kitchen Witchcraft: salt flavors food, tenderizes meats by way of osmosis, draws out spiritual impurities, cleanses and protects (note Witches Black salt isn’t edible)

 - Spread salt over your thresholds and windowsills to absorb negative energy and ward off spirits